mheap/nexmo-developer/_documentation/en/voice/sip/overview.md

 6. Ensure that the traffic generated from Vonage IP addresses can pass your firewall.
 Visit [the Vonage Knowledge Base](https://help.nexmo.com/hc/en-us/articles/115004859247-Which-IP-addresses-should-I-whitelist-in-order-to-receive-voice-traffic-from-Nexmo-) to obtain the current list of IP addresses.

 > **Note**: Vonage supports TLS for forwarded calls.
 To enable this, enter a valid URI in the format sip:user@(IP|domain);transport=tls.
 For example, *sip:1234@example.com;transport=tls*.
 By default, traffic is sent to port 5061.
 To use a different port, add it at the end of your domain or IP address: *sip:1234@example.com:5062;transport=tls*.
+Vonage will also encrypt media using SRTP if necessary.
+To do that please add the following parameter to the URI: media=srtp.
+For example: *sip:1234@example.com;transport=tls;media=srtp*

 ## Example configurations